mail4hafij/internal_notification_service/readme.md

 https://docs.microsoft.com/en-us/dotnet/standard/containerized-lifecycle-architecture/design-develop-containerized-apps/visual-studio-tools-for-docker

 1. src/Dockerfile - It builds the src.
-2. docker-compose.yml - It builds the servcie in 'dev' mode in the same network as rabbit_event_stream
+2. docker-compose.yml - It builds the service in 'dev' mode in the same network as rabbit_event_stream